 And in economic times like these, volatility increases dramatically.
 The market tends to trade more on overall economic news, than individual business performance, making great buying opportunities in individual names who get overly penalized.

 I continue to warn investors to be cautiously optimistic.
-Relative to past recessions, we are likely in the early days of the market drawdown.
-This becomes even more likely given the tremendous levels of unemployment we have reached and will likely take months to years to recover from.
-Historically, market drawdowns have lasted the better part of a year.
+Relative to past recessions, we could still be in the early days of the market drawdown.
+Historically, market drawdowns have lasted the better part of a year, and this one only started in February, just 5 months ago.
 The market remains volatile and highly sensitive to less of the current economic reality, and more the health data and future expectations for recovery.

 What Does the Health Data Say About When the Economy Will Recover